Cedar Hill Electricity Rates

 Who delivers electricity in Cedar Hill?

 Oncor Electric Delivery handles all electricity delivery in Cedar Hill — the physical infrastructure, meter reading, and outage response.
-Your choice of supplier only affects who generates and bills for the supply portion.
+Your choice of supplier only affects who bills you for the supply portion.

 How do I switch electricity providers in Cedar Hill?